 Below is a close up of the modern dollhouse living room.
 Here’s a list of the easy accessories I made using things you likely have on hand or can buy for less than $10!
 You can easily make a few of these DIY dollhouse accessories in an hour or less.
 Beware: dollhouse decorating is addicting!

-- Rug- A friend gave me a table runner from Ikea that I used for all 3 rugs in the dollhouse.
+Kate gave me a small section of a from table runner from Ikea that I used for all 3 rugs in the dollhouse.
+The edges frayed perfectly!

 DIY Dollhouse accessories for the bedroom

 The dollhouse bedroom is very simple with a bed, dresser, and a nightstand.
 The accessories really make this space shine!

 11. Monogram “M” above bed

 The “M” is cut out of cardboard and I used Mod Podge and glitter to give it sparkle.

 12. Large fake plant

 I used an unfinished candle stick and tiny snippets from a fake plant in my house.

 I cut out a tiny picture from an old proof sheet I found in a drawer.
 Then, hot glued an octagon shaped washer to the back of the photo.
 It stands up perfectly!

 I used 2 different types of fabric to make up the dollhouse bed.
 First, hot glue the pattern sheet fabric around the bed.
 Next, hot glue the top fabric around and fold it down to represent a made bed.
 I made a cotton ball stuffed pillow to decorate the bed.